tarickb/sasl-xoauth2/README.md

 * Use any name you like (it doesn't have to be "sasl-xoauth2").
 * Do **not** add any redirect URIs or set up any platform configurations.
 * You **must** toggle "Allow public client flows" to "yes".
+* Be sure to select the appropriate type of account (consumer Outlook vs.
+  "organizational directory") -- see #89 for why.

 Then, add API permissions for `SMTP.Send`: